shawnpmitchell/shawnpmitchell/README.md

 I also thrive on helping entrepreneurs succeed.

-Together, they lead to a WordPress Developer focused on delivering results.
+Together, they lead to a WordPress Content Manager focused on delivering results.

 Born in Canada, but raised in the United States, I have visited, worked, or lived in over 60 countries on five continents.